 Most employees should have received the payment in their February 2021 salary.

 Employees of NHS Scotland had the option to take the payment in instalments over three months, rather than in one payment.

 What is the £500 special recognition payment for nurses in Northern Ireland?

 In January 2021, the Northern Irish Government announced that it would fund a one-off payment for NHS staff and social care workers in Northern Ireland.

 The detail of the proposal is still uncertain.

 The intention is for employees to receive the £500 payment in 2021.

 Is the £500 taxable?

 Employment income is non-savings and non-dividend income.
-This means that Welsh taxpayers will pay income tax on the payment according to the Welsh rates of income tax, and Scottish taxpayers will pay income tax on the payment according to the Scottish income tax rates and bands.
+This means that Welsh taxpayers pay income tax on the payment according to the Welsh rates of income tax, and Scottish taxpayers pay income tax on the payment according to the Scottish income tax rates and bands.